labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 - Allowed characters for names are **[a-z], [0-9], _ , -** and **+**.
 - Names based on **numeric-only** characters are not allowed.

-1. Click on the cart’s name you want to change.
+1. Click on the cart's name you want to change.

 .. image:: img/bas19.png
 	:width: 100%